fcingolani/wordpress-juxtapose/README.md

 Wordpress Plugin.
 Adds a [juxtapose] shortcode to embed Northwestern University Knight Lab's [JuxtaposeJS](http://juxtapose.knightlab.com/) frame comparisons.

+## Download & Installation

+You can download the plugin [directly from GitHub as a .zip](https://github.com/fcingolani/wordpress-juxtapose/archive/master.zip) file.
+Then just upload it to your WordPress blog using the [Upload tab in the Add Plugins screen](https://codex.wordpress.org/Plugins_Add_New_Screen#Upload_Tab).

 ## Usage

 ### 1. Get image URLs